Outside Blue Ribbon

 This was a big deal

 Yes, there was Nobu, but for lower Manhattan sushi fiends, Blue Ribbon Sushi will always be special.
 Just two years after opening, lines stretched down the block, according to Ruth Reichl, the iconic New York Times food critic.
 Fun fact about Reichl – she apparently loved to wear disguises at restaurants, ostensibly to keep her experience authentic.
 Today’s reviewers – let’s call them ‘influencers’ – have a different approach.
 Instead of hiding their arrival, they advertise it.
-Direct messages for free food in advance, floodlights and tripods day of.
+Direct message for free food in advance, floodlights and tripods day of.
 Some of us try to keep Reichl’s vision alive, despite the best efforts of a certain food writer (you know who you are).

 Back to Blue Ribbon